Information for Parents and Students

 When do the students have vacations?

 Students have two weeks at Christmas, one week in February (reading week), and one week at Easter time.
-The full year calendar can be viewed by clicking this link: School Calendar.
+The full year calendar can be viewed by clicking this link: 2024-2025 Division School Calendar

 Can students travel by themselves to different cities on vacation?